oauth-wg/oauth-selective-disclosure-jwt/draft-ietf-oauth-selective-disclosure-jwt.md

 between raw claim values contained in the SD-JWT and the salts for each claim value.

-This document also defines a format for Holder-Selected Disclosures JWT (SD-JWT-D), which convey a subset of the claim values of an SD-JWT to the verifier.
+This document also defines a format for Holder-Selected Disclosures JWT, which convey a subset of the claim values of an SD-JWT to the verifier.
 For presentation, the holder creates a Holder-Selected Disclosures JWT and sends it together with the SD-JWT to the verifier.
-To verify claim values received in SD-JWT-D, the verifier uses the salts values in the SD-JWT-D to compute the hash digests of the claim values and compare them to the ones in the SD-JWT.
+To verify claim values received in Holder-Selected Disclosures JWT, the verifier uses the salts values in the Holder-Selected Disclosures JWT to compute the hash digests of the claim values and compare them to the ones in the SD-JWT.

 One of the common use cases of a signed JWT is representing a user's identity